seifhassine/REasy/readme.md

 - **Flexible Variable Management:**
   Add new variables with automatic naming that preserves numeric formatting (e.g. "Location47_031" followed by "Location47_032").
-  This allows you to add new flags to the game.
+  This allows you to add new flags to RE4R for example (which was not possible with existing tools).

 - **Search Functionality:**
   Search within UVAR files and across directories for: